Kiran7007/Interview-Preparation/docs/kotlin.md

 job.cancel()
 ```

-`Cleanup` is printed.

-But this is tricky:

 ```kotlin
 finally {
     delay(1000)
 }
 ```

-The coroutine is already cancelled, so the suspending call may
-immediately fail with `CancellationException`.

-For cleanup that must suspend:
+- Use `withContext(NonCancellable)` only when the cleanup must suspend and complete.

 ```kotlin
 finally {